stanley-meruo/AI-Powered-Text-Processing/README.md

 # 🚀 AI-Powered Text Processing Interface

 - An advanced text processing tool built with React, Tailwind CSS, and Chrome’s AI APIs.
-This interface allows users to detect language, translate text, and summarize content efficiently.
+This interface allows users to detect language and translate text efficiently.

 ## ✨ Features